StefanX007X/Guided-Topic-Modeling/README.md

 **Polar Word Embeddings**
 To train the Word2Vec model we use the Python Gensim library.
 These embeddings are further enhanced by incorporating a measure of sentiment (we use the feedback of the stock market to obtain polar word embeddings), which allows a differentiation between positive and negative words.
 Details can be found in the <a target="_blank" href="https://ssrn.com/abstract=4575985">research paper</a> (Section 5.2.4 Polar Word Embeddings).

 **Phrases Model for Bigrams**
-We trained a Gensim Phrases model on the Thomson Reuters news data from 1996 to 2017.
+We trained a <a href="https://radimrehurek.com/gensim/models/phrases.html" target="_blank">Gensim Phrases</a> model on the Thomson Reuters news data from 1996 to 2017.
 Apply this model on your text data to identify the same bigrams as present in the GTM topics.
+The trained Phrases Model is located in ./models/bigram_phrase_model_1996-2017.pkl

 **Reference:**
 Dangl, Thomas and Salbrechter, Stefan, Guided Topic Modeling with Word2Vec: A Technical Note.
 Available at SSRN: <a target="_blank" href="https://ssrn.com/abstract=4575985">https://ssrn.com/abstract=4575985</a>